itamarrosenblum/Task-Board-Project/README.md

 - CSS Animation was used for the fade-in effect.

+## Live Prewview 🔗
-The project is hosted on Netlify:
+The project is hosted on Netlify.

 🔗 &nbsp; For live preview, <strong><a href="https://taskboardproject.netlify.app/">Click Here</a></string>